As a crime victim, you may have concerns related to your housing needs. Maybe:

 - Ask your housing provider for emergency transfer plans so you can move to a safer location.

 New York State has emergency shelters for domestic violence victims.
 Leaving your home can be scary.
 But these shelters provide a safe place for victims and their children to stay for a short period of time.
 Some shelters let your pets stay with you, or will help find a place where your pets can be cared for.
+All licensed Domestic Violence Programs must serve all victims of intimate partner violence.
+For more information, please go to the Domestic Violence Programs and Shelters sections of this website.

 Trained advocates at the shelter can help you think about your options and plan your future.
 They can help you with: